elanweiner/visualization-api-examples/README.md

 #### Understanding Dependencies

 The biggest difference between custom viz V1 and V2 is that the visualizations in V2 execute inside of a iframe.
 This means the visualizations do not have access to Looker global variables such as jQuery ($) and D3.
 A lot of the visualizations in this repository assume those globals will be there, so we have to include them as dependencies.
-You can add depdendencies by opening up the advanced options when defining your visualization.
+You can add dependencies by opening up the advanced options when defining your visualization.

 There are 6 possible dependencies you might have to include.
 You can cast a wide net by including them all, but it is more performant to try to narrow it down to only the ones you need.